You get to read either the short version or the long version :)

 Homeschooling has given us the freedom to travel a lot, and we actually moved to Florida from New Hampshire in Spring 2010 without any disruptions to our school year (we kept going back to our NH home until it sold in September 2011).
 This blog was started to record our RV travels, but has become a family blog on all our adventures, including homeschooling.

 We don't travel in our RV full time - while we enjoy all our Mothership Adventures, this mom needs some stability in our life and a homebase.
 At the moment we have two home states: Florida and Maine.
-In Florida we have been renting, and in Maine we have an old camp which is going through major rebuilding.
-But we make it all work.
+In Florida we have been renting, and in Maine we have an old camp we renovated.
+We make it all work.
 Somehow ;-)

 And in all this, in all these years, in all these challenges and changes, the Bible verse I have been clinging to is: "I can do all things through Christ who strengthens me."
 Philippians 4:13